The Science of Microbreaks: How Often Should You Actually Stop Working?

 Per Smits et al., 2025, "no differences were found in productivity levels, task completion, and flow" between Pomodoro and self-regulated breaks.
 But: "Pomodoro breaks led to a faster increase in fatigue, and Pomodoro and Flowtime breaks led to a faster decrease in motivation compared with self-regulated breaks."

-Translation: Pomodoro is fine.
+Pomodoro is fine.
 The benefit lives in having any structured break system, not in the specific 25-minute cycle.
-The microbreaks vs Pomodoro which is better for focus question doesn't have a winner.
+The microbreaks vs. Pomodoro question (which is better for focus) doesn't have a winner.
 It has a "they do different jobs."

 Movement break, mental break, or something else?
 What the research recommends

 For physical recovery from sitting, movement wins.
 For cognitive recovery from focused work, low-demand mental activity (not scrolling) works best.
-The movement break or mental break which type works better debate has a clean answer once you separate the two recovery targets.
+Once you separate the two recovery targets, the movement-vs-mental-break debate has a clean answer.

 An active break uses your body: walking, stretching, calf raises.
 An active break for the mind looks different: glancing out a window, daydreaming, watering a plant.
 Both share the same job, redirect attention from the work load.
 A passive break does neither.
 And "passive" doesn't mean restful.
 Scrolling your phone is passive in body and actively demanding for your attention.
 It carries more residue than two minutes of staring out a window.
 Phone breaks feel like rest.
 They aren't.